soerenbnoergaard/pySmithPlot/README.md

 ------------

 - Add the `smithplot` folder to a directory containing python libraries, say `/home/user/libs`.
 - Add this directory to the environment variable `PYTHONPATH`.
 Do this, e.g., in your `~/.profile` file.
-This may look like the following:
+This may look like the following: `PYTHONPATH=$PYTHONPATH:/home/user/libs`

-    # .profile
-    PYTHONPATH=$PYTHONPATH:/home/user/libs